 Apply a variant:

-Click Apply variant to see a list of your available variants
+Click the Apply variant icon to see a list of your available variants

 Use case #1: Side-by-side reviews with all translations